Brazilian Institute of Geography and Statistics: System of national accounts

 Gives an overview of the economy and describes the phenomena of economic life: production, consumption and wealth accumulation, providing a comprehensive and simplified representation of these data.
 The System of National Accounts IBGE follows the most recent UN recommendations expressed in the Handbook of National Accounts (System of National Accounts 1993, SNA), including the calculation of Gross Domestic Product (GDP) and the Input-output matrix.

 Quarterly national accounts

 Displays the current value and volume indices (1991 = 100) every quarter for the Gross Domestic Product at market prices, taxes on products, value added at basic prices, personal consumption, government consumption, Gross fixed capital formation, changes in inventories, exports and imports of goods and services.
 Two series of index numbers are calculated: the basis of the previous year and chained with reference to 1990 (1990 = 100).
 The series is seasonally adjusted using X-12-ARIMA, enabling calculation of the rates of change over the previous quarter.

 The IBGE survey was started in 1988 and restructured after 1998, when their results were integrated into the current System of National Accounts.
 The annual weights are derived from this new system accounts.

 Archives

-IBGE maintains the following archives (non-exhaustive list):
+The IBGE maintains the following archives (non-exhaustive list):